Halifax County, NC

 Lakes.
 Roanoke Rapids Lake and the 20,000-acre Lake Gaston—and the 50,000-acre Kerr Lake in the surrounding North Carolina and Virginia counties—offer refreshing and fun water opportunities for fishermen, swimmers, boaters, jet skiers and scuba divers.
 And for my fellow motorcyclists who are less aquatically inclined, the curvy country roads near the lakes are fun to cruise.

 Interstate 95.
 Although I prefer driving the backroads, it is convenient living near such a major, multi-lane highway when having to get somewhere quick.
 And the rural portion of the 1,900-mile I-95 that goes through Halifax County is incredibly more relaxing than the super busy and often traffic-jammed Connecticut and New York stretch of I-95 that this Northerner grew up near.
-Also, because of “America’s Best Exit”—exit 173 that essentially divides Roanoke Rapids and Weldon—county residents have no shortage of shopping, restaurant and hotel ballroom rental options.
+Also, because of “America’s Best Exit”—exit 173 that essentially divides Roanoke Rapids and Weldon—county residents have no shortage of gas station, auto repair shop, retail store, restaurant and hotel ballroom rental options.

 Food and Beverage.
 There is a nice variety of national chain and family-owned restaurants to choose from in and near Enfield, Halifax, Hobgood, Littleton, Roanoke Rapids, Scotland Neck and Weldon.
 And, yes, I’m enjoying the vinegar-based Eastern North Carolina barbeque and Brunswick Stew.
 I never heard of either before moving to Halifax County.
 And for those liking fine craft spirits such as bourbon, gin, vodka and whiskey, there is the new Weldon Mills Distillery along the banks of the Roanoke River.
 Tours of the distillery are available.